Yokmp/Factorio-Scripts/README.md

 # A small tool collection for Factorio Modding

-All Python scripts are written under 3.9.3 so you need at least 3.6 (if i remember correctly) If you have any suggestion then please let me know.
+All Python scripts are written under 3.9.3 so you need at least 3.6 (if i remember correctly).

+If you have any suggestion then please let me know.

 ---